timsneath/dart_console/README.md

 ## Usage

 This package uses [FFI][FFI], which is itself still in development.
-Currently, I've wrapped the underlying system calls I need from `glibc` into a single C file (`termlib.c`), which is then wrapped with a Dart file (`termlib.dart`).
-The C file is commented with instructions on how to create a shared library from it.
+In original versions, I wrapped the underlying system calls I need from `stdlib` into a single C file (`termlib.c`), which was then wrapped with a Dart file (`termlib.dart`).
+Now the package calls into the stdlib library directly.

+This is only successfully tested on macOS; there are known problems on Linux, and the equivalent system calls on Windows are not yet implemented.

 A simple usage example for the `dart_console` package: